Pupil Premium Plus is a government grant to support and promote the education of children and young people in care.

 - Children who come into care in an emergency with a fragmented home and education history and who are behind academically.

-- Children who have to move into or out of Buckinghamshire in an emergency.
+- Children who have to move into or out of Bedford Borough in an emergency.

 - Children where there is a significant and often delayed reaction to abuse and neglect, which manifests in hard to anticipate behaviours.